ekerejosh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. Hello World
 mandatory
 Write a script that prints “Hello, World”, followed by a new line to the standard output.
+1. Confused smiley
+mandatory
+Write a script that displays a confused smiley "(Ôo)'.